 - Deal directly with irrational fears regarding your performance.

-Beyond the various techniques that are listed here, there are many techniques that you can use a variety of other techniques in order to help yourself avoid procrastination.
-These are all listed, together with comprehensive explanations and examples, in the guide titled “How to Stop Procrastinating“.
+Furthermore, you can use a variety of other techniques in order to get yourself to stop procrastination.
+A large collection of these are listed, together with comprehensive explanations and examples, in the guide titled “How to Stop Procrastinating“.

 Finally, note that when implementing this approach for dealing with procrastination, you can benefit from writing everything down, including your clearly-defined goals, your insights into the nature of your procrastination problem, and your preferred techniques for dealing with your procrastination.
 This will take a bit more work than just keeping all the information in your head, but will likely pay off in the long-term, because it will improve your ability to analyze the situation and keep track of things, while also increasing your commitment to this course of action, all of which will increase the likelihood that you will be successful.

 Summary and main takeaways

-- Procrastination is the act of delaying making decisions or taking actions that are necessary in order to achieve your goals.
+- Procrastination is the act of unnecessarily postponing decisions or actions.

-- Procrastination is a prevalent phenomenon, that can affect people in every area of life, and which is associated with a variety of issues, such as worse grades, lower salaries, increased stress, and a higher rate of physical and mental health problems.
+- Procrastination is a prevalent phenomenon, which can affect people in every area of life, and which is associated with a variety of issues, such as worse grades, lower salaries, increased stress, and a higher rate of physical and mental health problems.

-- People procrastinate for various different reasons, including lack of motivation, task aversion, fear of failure, distractibility, impulsivity, and a preference for tasks that are appealing in the short term.
+- People procrastinate for various different reasons, including lack of motivation, task aversion, fear of failure, distractibility, and impulsivity.

-- In order to successfully overcome your procrastination, you must first set clear goals for yourself, and then determine the exact nature and causes of your procrastination problem, in terms of when, how, and why you procrastinate, before choosing the best strategies that you can use to deal with your specific strand of procrastination.
+- In order to successfully overcome your procrastination, you should first set clear goals for yourself, and then identify the nature of your procrastination problem, in terms of when, how, and why you procrastinate, before choosing the best strategies that you can use to deal with your specific type of procrastination.